ifham22/Ding_Dong_Food/README.md

 - Access the web interface to register users, browse restaurants, place orders, etc.
 - Restaurants can manage their data through the backend.

-## Contributing

-This is a lab project.
-For contributions, please contact the author.

-## License

-[Add license if applicable, e.g., MIT]